redis/redis-doc/topics/security.md

 Redis does not support encryption.
 In order to implement setups where trusted parties can access a Redis instance over the internet or other untrusted networks, an additional layer of protection should be implemented, such as an SSL proxy.
+We recommend [spiped](http://www.tarsnap.com/spiped.html).

 Disabling of specific commands
 ---